tikv/client-rust/README.md

 The client requires a Git dependency until we can [publish it](https://github.com/tikv/client-rust/issues/32).

 There are [examples](examples) which show how to use the client in a Rust program.

-The examples and documentation use async/await syntax.
-This is a new feature in Rust and is currently unstable.
-To use async/await you'll need to add the feature flag `#![async_await]` to your crate and use a nightly compiler (see below).

 ## Access the documentation